-The study will be targeted towards at-risk, sexually active adolescent populations of MSM in the US.
+The study will be targeted towards at-risk, sexually active adolescent populations of female adolescents in SSA.
 Enrollment will occur over approximately 12 months.

 Sites will be responsible for developing appropriate recruitment processes that are geared toward their respective local communities.
 All advertising materials must undergo approval by each participating site's Institutional Review Board (IRB)/Ethics Committee (EC).